Shivaraj777/stopwatch/README.md

 Styling:
     The Stopwatch is styled by using external css file style.css.
     The body of the app is dark themed and the stopwatch is centered for better visibilty.
+    The app also uses media queries to adjust the elements according to mobile screen size.

 JavaScript Logic:
     The JavaScript code in script.js handles the functionality of the stopwatch.
 It includes the following functions: